 -

-Cloud storage - manual Only
+Cloud storage connections

 -

-API connections: Tenant Id, Client Id, and Client Secret
+API connections: Tenant ID, Client ID, and Client Secret

 -